Noche de Pasión

-Noche de Pasión is the seventeenth studio album by Dominican singer Frank Reyes.
+Noche de Pasión (Night of Passion) is the seventeenth studio album by Dominican singer Frank Reyes.
 It was released on July 30, 2014, by Venevision International Music and Universal Music Latin Entertainment.
 It featured Dominican singer Alexandra.

 Singles

 One of the singles, "Noche de Pasión", peaked at No. 31 on the Billboard Hot Latin Songs chart and No. 29 on the Billboard Latin Airplay chart.
 Other singles released in support of the album are "Que Hay de Tu Vida", "Ya Te Olvide" and "Como Sanar".